 - Choose to specialise in Commercial Law, International Law, Human Rights and Law with Professional Practice

-- Develop your commercial awareness and professional network with an intensive five-week micro-placement with a legal employer
+- Develop your commercial awareness and professional network with an intensive five-week micro-placement.

 - Practise your skills with our popular Pro Bono Unit, which provides legal advice to real clients

 - Volunteer for the Start Ed Commercial Law Clinic - a free walk-in centre offering assistance for small businesses and start-ups

 - Master important legal skills, such as research and analysis, public speaking and argument with regular mooting.